wrightmat/dnd-eberron/sessions/C04/Session Zero.md

 subclass or feat; or they manifest magical abilities that aren’t even spells.
 Magic is everywhere on campus.
 The campus culture encourages finding magical solutions to the most mundane problems, and if characters need access to a spell they can’t cast, they have a strong chance of finding someone who can cast it.

+- **Campus and NPC Events**
+	- The book encourages the DM to weave in campus events, from magical pranks to festive celebrations.
+Events provide opportunities for characters to roleplay, engage with NPCs, and further their goals.
+	- About a third of the time of Strixhaven is designed to be downtime, taking place between the adventures outlined in the book.
+This is the time where your character is in classes (which we'll usually approach in a very summarized manner), interacting with other students, studying, etc. We'll start basically every session outlining what your characters have been up to over the previous days and weeks.
+	- The campaign includes a diverse cast of NPC students and professors, each with unique personalities and quirks.
+I will be using a card-based system to select which NPCs are present in various locations as needed.
 - **Magical College System**
 	- Players are sorted into one of five colleges starting in the second year, each with unique themes and magical philosophies:
 		- Lorehold - Explores the past and preserves its lessons for future generations.
 Also called the College of Archaeomancy.